nguyenhphilip/philintheblank/content/poems/23-08-05-running/index.md

   - "poem"
   - "delights"
 title-block-banner: false
-draft: true
+draft: false
 ---

-They asked for his time,
+They asked for his time
-not how he got here.
+but not how he got there.
-Let me wonder then:

 Did he stumble?
+Did
-Did his body crumble
+his body crumble
 like a soggy crepe
-held up by sticks
+held up by the sticks
-on his way
+of his legs on his way
-to some
+to a determined mark
-pre-determined
-somewhere?

-Or did he bumble
+on a map?
+Or did he
-like a bee, all grace
+bumble like a bee
-& no trace of
+all grace no trace
-a single step,
+of a single step
-every toe kissing
+with every toe
+tasting loving
-the asphalt
+the scent
-as if it were
-dirt?
+of asphalt?